 ‘We want to come back next year and go to this,’ Chicago teens say

-LOUISVILLE — “Total joy” is how Presbyterian Youth Triennium director Gina Yeager-Buckley remembers one of this year’s experiences.
-Even though it happened a month ago now, thinking about it gives her energy.
+“Total joy” is how Presbyterian Youth Triennium director Gina Yeager-Buckley remembers one of this year’s experiences.
+Thinking about it still gives her energy.

 Exhausted, she was about to hop onto a golf cart for nighttime residence hall checks when she was stopped by a group of youth from the Soul Children of Chicago.

-The choir of youth and young adults had arrived at Purdue University for the triennial PC(USA) youth event earlier that morning — after leaving Chicago at 6:30 a.m. — for a Thursday evening concert at Triennium called “Loudest Praise.”
+The choir of youth and young adults had arrived at Purdue University for the triennial PC(USA) youth event earlier that morning — after leaving Chicago at 6:30 a.m. — for an evening concert at Triennium called “Loudest Praise.”

 And now, after two sound checks and two rehearsals — they’d performed earlier at afternoon worship — and a 90-minute evening concert, weary parents and family members of the Soul Children said their goodbyes to their Triennium liaisons for the day.
 Clusters of Soul Children teenagers were also saying thanks to the Triennium staff before boarding buses for their return trip to Chicago.